 The result of total() is always a floating point value.
 The result of sum() is an integer value if all non-NULL inputs are integers.
-If any input to sum() is neither an integer or a NULL then sum() returns a floating point value which might be an approximation to the true sum.
+If any input to sum() is neither an integer nor a NULL, then sum() returns a floating point value which is an approximation of the mathematical sum.

 Sum() will throw an "integer overflow" exception if all inputs are integers or NULL and an integer overflow occurs at any point during the computation.
 Total() never throws an integer overflow.